rscortessa/Quarantine-projects/README.md

 # Quarantine-projects
-This is a repository for create new things in quarantine
+This is a repository for create new things in quarantine, also I have very things in mind